-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, an LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about liability protection from personal creditors, your LLC should have at least two members.
+The second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 You do not have to form your LLC in Maine even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Maine, you could form an LLC in Nevada because it has more favorable LLC laws.
 Doing so will not save you Maine state taxes because your LLC will have to qualify to do business in Maine and pay the same taxes as a Maine LLC.
 However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.